Facebook

 • Targeted therapy

-For upper gum cancer, the most common form of treatment includes maxillectomy, and surgery to remove affected cancer from the roof of the patient's mouth.
+The most common form of treatment for upper gum cancer includes maxillectomy and surgery to remove affected cancer from the roof of the patient's mouth.

-For lower gum cancer, the most common form of treatment includes mandibulectomy, surgery to remove the affected lymph nodes in the patient's neck that either contain or are likely to contain cancer.
+The most common form of treatment for lower gum cancer includes mandibulectomy, surgery to remove the affected lymph nodes in the patient's neck that either contain or are likely to prevent cancer.

 If an individual is diagnosed with gum cancer, their doctor will discuss their best treatment options.
 Gum cancer surgery is the most common form of treatment.
 If cancer has spread, radiation therapy or chemotherapy may be necessary.
-In some cases, targeted therapy may also be used.
+In some cases, people may use targeted therapy.
 Targeted therapy uses drugs that specifically target cancer cells.
 This treatment is becoming more common and can effectively treat gum cancer.

 Other Gum Cancer Treatments

-Although these treatments don't specifically target and treat cancer, they may help patients deal with side effects from surgery, chemotherapy, or radiation therapy.
+Although these treatments don't specifically target and treat cancer, they may help patients deal with surgery, chemotherapy, or radiation therapy side effects.

 • Antinausea medications for patients suffering from nausea

-• Blood cell growth factors promote and increase the number of white blood cells if these levels get too low
+• If these levels get too low, blood cell growth factors promote and increase the number of white blood cells.

 • Physical and occupational therapy to aid with talking, eating, and swallowing problems